*This post contains affiliate links — please see my disclosure for details*.

 - Add your toppings and serve!

-I hope you enjoy this spicy peanut noodle salad recipe!
+I hope you enjoy this Thai peanut noodle salad recipe!
 If you’re looking for another cool summertime dish, you might also like my Spicy Shrimp Pasta Salad — although it’s not vegan or gluten-free, it does have the same creamy, spicy kick and it’s perfect for a summertime meal!

 You may also like my White Bean Dip with Lemon and Pistachio.
 It’s vegan and gluten-free as well, and amazing!
 Garlicky, crunchy, smooth and savory — it’s the perfect appetizer or snack!